shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **Added Removing Stars From a String** solution with efficient O(n) stack-based approach for character removal simulation
 - **Added Equal Row and Column Pairs** solution with optimal O(n²) HashMap counting approach for matrix pattern matching
 - **Added Determine if Two Strings Are Close** solution with HashMap frequency counting approach for efficient string transformation validation
 - **Added Unique Number of Occurrences** solution with HashMap and HashSet approach for efficient frequency uniqueness validation